Dpdl-io/DpdlEngine/README.md

 ### Dpdl itself is compatible with:

-* J2ME MIDP (Mobile Information Device Profile) -> MIDP 1.0 and MIDP 2.0 (CLDC 1.0, CLDC 2.0)
 * Java ME CLDC & GCF (JSR 360)
 * Java ME Embedded Profile (JSR 361)
 * Java versions >= 1.4 and later
 * Java > 1.1 (but without 'loadObj' and 'getObj' methods)
-* All Platforms where the included Open Source virtual machine (miniJVM) can be compiled
+* All Platforms where the included Open Source virtual machine 'miniJVM' can be compiled

 DpdlEngine V1.0 has been tested on: